-Renting out a spare room in your Barcelona home to tourists is now illegal, as Barcelona City Hall continues its campaign to stamp out all private income from tourism.
+Renting out a spare room in your Barcelona home to tourists is now off-limits, as Barcelona City Hall continues its campaign to stamp out all private income from tourism.

-Renting out a spare room to tourists in Barcelona was made illegal this week, as City Hall officials in Barcelona took advantage of a grey area in regional laws to ban the practise, at least until regional laws are clarified, reports the local press.
+You will not get a licence to rent out a spare room to tourists in Barcelona from now on, as City Hall officials in Barcelona took advantage of a grey area in regional laws to ban the practise, at least until regional laws are clarified, reports the local press.

 Janet Sanz, the local politician in charge of town planning, including tourist licences, told the press it is just a “suspension of licenses”, even though renting out a room doesn’t require a licence per se, as local press reports point out.